In Honduras slum, acid test for new leader's drug gang battle

 Nearly 15,000 were convicted criminals, more than double the number in 2009.
 According to 2011 Department of Homeland Security data, "the manufacturing, distribution, sale and possession of illegal drugs" was the main crime leading to deportation of foreign nationals.
 However it gives no country by country breakdown.

-Critics say the mass deportation of Hondurans, criminal or otherwise, many of whom return to dangerous neighbourhoods, chips away at Honduras' shaky foundations and undermines the United States' anti-drug efforts in the country.
+Critics say the mass deportation of Hondurans, criminal or otherwise, many of whom return to dangerous neighborhoods, chips away at Honduras' shaky foundations and undermines the United States' anti-drug efforts in the country.

 "It's a contradiction," said Michael Shifter, head of the Inter-American Dialogue think-tank.
 "You're sending money to strengthen the security situation and then you're sending ... people back with criminal records."